nabenabe0928/mfhpo-simulator/README.md

 14. `store_config` (`bool`): Whether to store configuration, fidelities, and seed for each evaluation.
 It consumes much more storage when you use it for large-scale experiments, and
 15. `check_interval_time` (`float`): How often each worker should check whether a new job can be assigned to it.
 For example, if `1e-2` is specified, each worker check whether they can get a new job every `1e-2` seconds.
 If there are many workers, too small `check_interval_time` may cause a big bottleneck.
 On the other hand, a big `check_interval_time` spends more time for waiting.
 By default, `check_interval_time` is set to a relatively small number, so users might rather want to increase the number to avoid the bottleneck for many workers.

+## Attributes Provided for Users

+### Instance Variables

+1. `dir_name` (`str`): The relative path where results will be stored and it returns `./mfhpo-simulator/<save_dir_name>`,
+2. `obj_keys` (`list[str]`): The objective names that will be collected in results and the returned dict from users' objective functions must contain these keys.
+If you want to include the runtime in the results, you also need to include the runtime_key in obj_keys,
+3. `runtime_key` (`str`): The runtime name that will be used to define the runtime which the user objective function really took.
+The returned dict from users' objective functions must contain this key,
+4. `fidel_keys` (`list[str]`): The fidelity names that will be used in users' objective functions. `fidels` passed to the objective functions must contain these keys.
+When `continual_max_fidel=True`, fidel_keys can contain only one key and this fidelity will be used for the definition of continual learning,
+5. `n_actual_evals_in_opt` (`int`): The number of configuration evaluations during the actual optimization.
+Note that even if some configurations are continuations from an existing config with lower fidelity, they are counted as separated config evaluations, and
+6. `n_workers` (`int`): The number of workers used in the user-defined optimizer.

+`obj_keys`, `runtime_key`, and `fidel_keys` are necessary to match the signature of user-defined objective functions with our API.

+### Methods

+1. `__call__(self, eval_config: dict[str, Any], *, fidels: dict[str, int | float] | None = None, **data_to_scatter: Any) -> dict[str, float]`

+The wrapped objective function used in the user-defined optimizer and valid only if `ask_and_tell=False`.

+`eval_config` is the configuration that will be passed to the objective function via our wrapper, but the wrapper does not use this information and it will be used only if `store_config=True` for the storage purpose.

+`fidels` is the fidelity parameters that will be passed to the objective function via our wrapper.
+If `continual_max_fidel=True`, `fidels` must contain only one name and our wrapper uses the value in `fidels` for continual learning.
+Otherwise, our API will not use the information in `fidels` except for the storage purpose for `store_config=True`.

+`data_to_scatter` is any information that will be passed to the objective function.
+It is especially important when users would like to scatter in-memory large-size data using such as `dask.scatter` because parallel processing in optimizers usually requires serialization and deserialization of the objective function.
+We can simply avoid this issue by making the data size of the objective function as small as possible and passing the (in-memory) data to the objective function when it is called.

+The return value of the method is `dict[str, float]` where the keys are the union of `[runtime_key]` and `obj_keys` and the values are their corresponding values.

+2. `simulate(self, opt: AbstractAskTellOptimizer) -> None`

+The optimization loop for the wrapped objective function and the user-defined optimizer and valid only if `ask_and_tell=True`.

+Users can simply start the simulation of an optimization using `opt` and `obj_func` via `simulate`.

 ## Simulation Using Only the Main Process
 This is the description for `ask_and_tell=True`.
 This class wraps not only a function but also an optimizer so that we can control the right timing of the addition of data to the optimizer and of job allocation.